AnanthaRajuC/anantharajuc.github.io/_posts/2019-02-12-RESTful-Web-Services.markdown

 - [HTTP Status Codes](#http-status-codes)
 - [Resources](#resources)

+## API Types

+**`Partner APIs`** : Consumed within the context of a partner network.
+Partner apps may also reside in the public domain.

+**`Private/Internal APIs`** : Doesn't have to be on the edge of the enterprise if there are no public applications , it can be within the firewall of the enterprise.

+**`Public/External APIs`** : Always on the edge of the enterprise.

-## REST Architectural Constraints/Guiding Principles
+## REST Architectural Constraints

+**Client–Server**
-- Client–server : The client-server constraint operates on the concept that the client and the server should be separate from each other and allowed to evolve individually
+The client-server constraint operates on the concept that the client and the server should be separate from each other and allowed to evolve individually.

+**Stateless**
-- Stateless : calls can be made independently of one another, and each call contains all of the data necessary to complete itself successfully.
+Calls can be made independently of one another, and each call contains all of the data necessary to complete itself successfully.

+**Cacheable**
-- Cacheable : Because a stateless API can increase request overhead by handling large loads of incoming and outbound calls, a REST API should be designed to encourage the storage of cacheable data.
+Because a stateless API can increase request overhead by handling large loads of incoming and outbound calls, a REST API should be designed to encourage the storage of cacheable data.

+**Uniform Interface**
-- Uniform interface : It lets the client talk to the server in a single language, independent of the architectural backend of either.
+It lets the client talk to the server in a single language, independent of the architectural backend of either.

+**Layered System**
-- Layered system : The system comprises of multiple layers, with each layer having a specific functionality and responsibility.
+The system comprises of multiple layers, with each layer having a specific functionality and responsibility.

+**Code on demand**
-- Code on demand (optional)
+(optional)

 ## HTTP Methods